peterpolidoro/compound_y_valve_board/README.md

 ## Description

-This board controls the y-arena valves for the Turner lab.
+This board controls the y-arena odors for the Turner lab.

 <a id="org8e21772"></a>